zach-col/log_analysis/README.md

 4 run this command to connect to the database this will also</br>
 run the sql commands in newsdata.sql file</br>
 $ psql -d news -f newsdata.sql</br>
+4.5 run the command "psql news" to log in to the news database</br>
 5 create errorCount view in the news Database</br>
 CREATE VIEW errorCount AS</br>
 SELECT CAST(time AS DATE), COUNT(*)</br>